-There are seven components of the self-assessment process: Free Appropriate Public Education (FAPE), Child Find (CF), Individualized Education Program (IEP), Least Restrictive Environment (LRE), Secondary Transition (TRAN), Early Childhood Special Education (ECSE), and Discipline (DIS).
-A bank of questions, referred to as standards, should be used to analyze the LEA's evidence of implementation for these seven components.
-The LEA is required to sample student files to fulfill the requirements of some standards, while other components will query the LEA's polices, procedures, and practices in addition to a sample of student files.
+There are six components of the self-assessment process: Child Find, Least Restrictive Environment (LRE), IEP, Discipline, Secondary Transition, and Early Childhood Special Education (ECSE).
+A bank of questions, referred to as standards, should be used to analyze the LEA's evidence of implementation for these six components.
+The LEA is required to sample student files to fulfill the requirements of some standards, while other components will only query the LEA's polices, practices, and procedures.